Ranking hierarchical multi-label classification results with mLPRs: Experiments

-Here, we report only the results using the full version for obtaining $\widehat{mLPR}$ because of its superiority in this example over the other two versions; more results are reported in Appendix \ref{appendix:add_results}.
+{For end-to-end methods, the first-stage classifier scores were used as the input in the form of a one-dimensional feature.
+We present below the results of the benchmarked methods.
+For our HierRank-based method, we report only the results using the full-version approach for estimating $\widehat{mLPR}$.
+Additional results are provided in Supplement D.4.}\\

 \textit{Results Based on Evaluation Criterion I}.
-For each method, we followed Steps 1-3 of the procedure (with no consideration of a validation subset) given in Section \ref{sec:cutoff_selection} to obtain the ranking of the events in the testing data set.
-We took the top $\kappa \times 100\%$ events as discoveries and computed the corresponding precision and recall values for $\kappa$ values of 0.05, 0.1, 0.2, 0.3, and 0.5.
-From the results, shown in Table \ref{tbl:synthetic_result}, we make the following observations. \begin{enumerate}
+For each two-stage method, we followed the procedure in Section \ref{sec:cutoff_selection} to obtain the ranking of the events in the testing dataset.
+We considered the top $\kappa \times 100\%$ of events as predicted positive events and calculated the corresponding precision and recall for $\kappa = $ 0.05, 0.1, 0.2, 0.3, and 0.5.
+The results, shown in Table \ref{tbl:synthetic_result}, led to the following observations. \begin{enumerate}

-\item The performance of \Method\/NaiveSort was nearly the same as that of \Method\/HierRank, and both outperformed the other methods.
-A possible reason is that a full consideration of the hierarchical information (using the full version of the procedure) and a large training sample size combine to produce $\widehat{mLPR}$ values very close to the true mLPRs.
-In this scenario, NaiveSort and HierRank lead to similar rankings according to Proposition \ref{prop:hierarchy_consistency}, and these rankings should be nearly optimal in terms of CATCH, according to Section \ref{sec:mLPR_sorting}. \item Raw-NaiveSort and Raw-HierRank were much inferior to the other methods; however, the latter outperformed the former to a remarkable degree.
-They performed poorly because raw scores are output by class-specific classifiers, without accounting for hierarchical information as do the versions for obtaining $\widehat{mLPR}$ values.
-They differed in their performance because directly sorting raw scores via NaiveSort might violate the hierarchy, whereas HierRank produces a ranking that respects the hierarchy.
-In general, HierRank will never perform worse than NaiveSort. \end{enumerate}
+\item The performance of \Method\/NaiveSort was similar to that of \Method\/HierRank, and both outperformed the other methods.
+This may be because fully incorporating the hierarchical information (i.e., using the full version for estimating mLPRs) and having a large training sample size result in $\widehat{mLPR}$ values that closely approximate the true mLPRs.
+In this scenario, NaiveSort and HierRank produce similar rankings, as suggested by Proposition \ref{prop:hierarchy_consistency}, and these rankings are expected to be nearly optimal with respect to \Objective, as discussed in Section \ref{sec:mLPR_property}

+\item Raw-NaiveSort and Raw-HierRank performed poorly compared to the other methods. { This poor performance is attributed to the distributional differences between the raw scores for different classes.
+Despite their poor performance, Raw-HierRank significantly outperformed Raw-NaiveSort.} This difference arises because NaiveSort, which directly sorts raw scores, can violate the hierarchy, whereas HierRank ensures a ranking that respects the hierarchy.
+Overall, HierRank consistently outperforms NaiveSort. \end{enumerate}